jhspetersson/fselect/docs/usage.md

-    fselect size, path from /home/user limit 5 into json fselect size, path from /home/user limit 5 into csv fselect size, path from /home/user limit 5 into html
+    fselect size, path from /home/user limit 5 into json fselect size, path from /home/user limit 5 into csv fselect size, path from /home/user limit 5 into html fselect path from /home/user into list | xargs -0 grep foobar